Mad Cobra: Career

 In the wake of his British success, Mad Cobra signed a deal in America with Columbia Records.
 His next LP was entitled Hard to Wet, Easy to Dry, and featured "Flex", a single that interpolated elements of The Temptations' "Just My Imagination".
 It was a smash hit, topping the US Rap Singles chart, hitting No. 7 on the R&B chart, and peaking at No. 13 on the Billboard Hot 100.
 The success of the single propelled the album to No. 125 on the Billboard Top 200, but the follow-up, "Legacy", failed to chart, and for the next several years Cobra's hitmaking remained primarily in Jamaica with songs such as 1993's "Mek Noise" and "Matti Haffie Move".
 Around this time, Cobra became involved in rivalries with fellow reggae artists Ninjaman and Buju Banton.
 He also made a guest appearance on rap group Run-D.M.C.'s "What's Next" on their album Down with the King.

 In 1994, Cobra returned with Venom, again recording with King Jammy.
 Jamaican hit singles from the 1994-1995 period included "Length and Bend", "Fat and Buff", and "Selassie I Rules", now adopting "conscious" lyrics.
 In 1996, Columbia Records released Milkman in the US market.
 The album peaked at No. 12 on Billboard's Top Reggae Albums chart and featured a minor hit, "Big Long John", which charted briefly on the US Dance and R&B Singles charts.
 In 1997, he participated in the album Guatauba, produced by Tony Touch and Nico Canada, in the early reggaeton scene, which also featured KRS One and Mad Lion.
 In 1998, a track with Mr. Vegas entitled "Guns High" charted in some countries in Europe, and a number of re-releases of his Jamaican material were issued on VP.
 Further albums were issued in 2001 (Cobra) and 2004 (Words of Warning).
 Most recently, Cobra was heard on "Cobrastyle", from Teddybears' 2004 album, Fresh and reissued in 2006 on their album Soft Machine.
+In 2015, Cobra was featured in Major Lazer's Night Riders off their album Peace Is the Mission which also features Travis Scott, 2 Chainz and Pusha T.